 Optical pressure sensors calculate pressure from the strain caused by optical fibres due to applied pressure.
 This particularly useful in measuring remote pressure and measuring pressure under high temperature.
 But perhaps the biggest advantage of this technique is that it does not cause any electromagnetic interference.
 This makes it the ideal choice for measuring the pressure on sensitive electrical and electronic equipment.
 Optical pressure sensors are also a force collector type pressure sensor capable of sensing both positive and negative pressure.
 Here the optical fibre acts as the force collector.

 Resonant pressure sensors use changes in the resonant frequency of a vibrating element due to applied pressure to calculate for applied pressure.
 The resonant pressure sensor is highly accurate and very stable.
 In addition, they can also be used to measure changes in gas density due to applied pressure.
 They are a non-force collector type pressure sensor and does not calculate strain or force.
 They can be used to measure positive or negative pressure directly and differential pressure indirectly.

 U Tube Manometer

-U tube manometer uses difference between the heights of two columns of fluid to measure pressure.
-The two ends of the U tube manometer (shaped like the alphabet U) are exposed to different pressure.
+U tube manometer uses the difference between the heights of two columns of fluid to measure pressure.
+The two ends of the U tube manometer (shaped like the alphabet U) are exposed to a different pressure.
 Then the difference in heights of fluid column is calculated from which the pressure difference between the two media can be calculated.
 If the pressure applied on both arms of the manometer is the same, the heights of the columns of fluid will be the same and the pressure difference, zero.
 Manometers are ideally suited to measure differential and gauge pressure, both positive and negative.
 Mercury is usually preferred as the fluid to be used inside the manometer due to its high density.
 While accurate they are limited by their inability to calculate very high or very low pressure.